 This activity involves compilation of recently published or completed experimental nuclear structure data for inclusion in XUNDL.
-The compilation is done by McMaster, while the NNDC is maintaining the database.
-In FY09, ANL plans to start contributing to compilation effort.
+The compilation is managed by the NNDC.

 Compile and review datasets for recently published experimental nuclear structure data for inclusion in the XUNDL database.
 Interact with the authors for requesting additional experimental data or for further clarification of the published results.